 5. Painting - 3/4 US credits

-6. Contemporary Dance - 3/4 US credits
+1. Contemporary Dance - 3/4 US credits

 Four weeks dancing, creating, and artistically exploring Florence, Italy!
 This in-depth class includes learning, creating, and performing original site-specific choreography that is informed by the art, culture, history, and architecture of Florence.
 Students will gain professional performance and choreographic experience by performing throughout the city as well as participating in two professional festivals, the Florence Dance Festival and the Jazzit Music Festival.
-Additionally, the course includes organized excursions to four museums as well as the historical sites of Baratti Gulf, Siena, and Pompei.
-May be repeated for credit.
-Credits: 4 sh.
-Course Types: Expression; Advanced Studies; DAN elective.
-Required text: Florence: A Map of Perceptions by Andrea Ponsi; Art & Architecture: Florence by R. C. Wirtz; and Moving Sites: Investigating Site-Specific Dance Performance, edited by Victoria Hunter.
-Class Cap: 15

-8. Jazz Improvisation - 3/4 US credits
+3. Jazz Improvisation - 3/4 US credits

-9. Opera Workshop - 3/4 US credits
+4. Opera Workshop - 3/4 US credits

 The course prepares students for the performances of the AEF Summer Program, in which the material, style, repertoire, technique, diction and staging of Italian opera are studied.
-The course is a co-teaching between soprano Polly Cornelius, Professor of Opera Workshop and Coordinator of Vocal Studies at Elon University; soprano Susanna Rigacci, professor of Vocal Technique at Accademia Europea di Firenze; and maestro Cristiano Manzoni, Italian Diction and Opera workshop teacher at Accademia Europea di Firenze.
-The students’ performances will be held in June in Florence and at the Jazzit Festival.
+The course is a co-teaching between soprano Polly Cornelius, Professor of Opera Workshop and Coordinator of Vocal Studies at Elon University; soprano Susanna Rigacci, professor of Vocal Technique at Accademia Europea di Firenze, and Maestro Cristiano Manzoni, Italian Diction and Opera workshop teacher at Accademia Europea di Firenze.
+The students’ performances will be held in June in Florence and at the Jazzit Music Festival.

-10. Business of Performing Arts: internship - 3/4 US credits
+5. Business of Performing Arts: internship - 3/4 US credits

-The Business of Performing Arts internship introduces fundamentals concepts as well as innovative practices of event production and management: it combines a core of lecture classes and intensive immersion in the production, organization and management events.
-Topics addressed in class include profit and no-profit events, sustainable events, zero impact events, community events.
+The Business of Performing Arts internship introduces fundamentals concepts as well as innovative practices of event production and management: it combines a core of lecture classes and intensive immersion in the production, organization and management of events.
+Topics addressed in class include profit and nonprofit events, sustainable events, zero impact events, community events.
 Lectures will be completed by intensive work experience in events, concerts and festivals in Firenze and outside.
 At the end of the course students will organize and produce an event/concert staged by the whole class on the last day of the course.

-11. Musicianship - 3/4 US credits
+6. Musicianship - 3/4 US credits

-AEF summer Musicianship is a seminar that combines traditional lectures with the rigor of structural and subjective listening exercises held by AEF faculty and visiting faculty.
+AEF Summer Musicianship is a seminar that combines traditional lectures with the rigor of structural and subjective listening exercises held by AEF faculty and visiting faculty.
 The course materials entail the components and phenomenological processes by which the composer, improviser and performer creates and identifies musical information.
 The basic aspects of the musical language and relevant vocabulary per genre comprise the primary part of the course with ample discussion of methods for the development of the musical ear.
 Methods include traditional structural measuring, data-driven and information-based modalities as well as subjective modes of listening including concepts of colouristic theory, tendency, veridical familiarity, topics of prediction and perception.

 This new course describes the premise that the experience of music is far-reaching beyond the ordinary theoretical, aesthetic or critical descriptions.
 Drawing from readings in Philosophy of Music, Phenomenology and Structuralist thinkers, Aesthetics, Physics and Acoustics and Color Theory, students engage in the study of music and musical language from these vantage points.
 Correlating musical phenomena to basic laws in physics, language, and culture, standard topics in music theory such as the harmonic series, tuning systems, the basis of tonality, its simple forms and complexities, linearity, polyphony and proportion are brought to new life seen from a perspective of a larger lens.
 Studies in the morphology of sound, gravity, binary relations, multi-dimensional spatial-temporal states, ancient and medieval concepts of Aristotelian potential and actuality and the calculus of music all bring light to a new musical reality.
 Students are asked to evaluate and act upon their listening experiences to a wide variety of music as the course draws the question of what it means to create a new music from a larger consciousness and cognizance.